morinted/plover_theory/compounds/con_com.md

 * `KERPB`: concern
 * `KEURPL`: confirm

-Sometimes, you will need to add in a reversal to get the word you want due to a conflict.
-For example, `KEPT` is occupied by "kept", so if you want to write concept, you might consider a reversal of the `S-`:
+Sometimes, you will need to add in an inversion to get the word you want due to a conflict.
+For example, `KEPT` is occupied by "kept", so if you want to write concept, you might consider a inversion of the `S` and `K`:

 * `SKEPT`: concept